ASaiM/hmp_mock_tests/doc/report.md

 ## Get EBI metagenomics results and format them

+- Download interesting datasets on EBI metagenomics website
+- Format taxonomic results
+    - Extract abundances of each clade at different taxonomic levels
+    - Compute several abundances measures
+        - Relative abundances of clades for all OTUs
+        - Relatvie abundances of clades for OTUs with accurate taxonomic assignation (taxonomic assignation from kingdom to family)
+    - Extract percentage of unassigned clades at different taxonomic levels (clades without more accuration taxonomic assignation)

 ## Run ASaiM workflow

 ## Compare EBI metagenomics and ASaiM workflow results